 10. SEAT Leon Estate | 620 Litres

-Possibly the best looking family sized estate car on sale today, the Leon Estate packs a whole load of boot space into a body more creased than a student at a Stewart Lee gig.
+Possibly the best looking family sized estate car on sale today, the Leon Estate packs a whole load of boot space into a stylish body.
 It’s got a little more boot volume than the similarly sized Ford Focus Estate, but it’s also very well appointed.
 As in, there are bag hooks, an adjustable loading floor, a ski hatch and little pockets behind the wheel arches.
-Much style and much substance.
+Much style and much substance with plenty of space.

 9. Mercedes-Benz GLE | 630 Litres

-The GLE feels enormous to drive, and the boot has the same vibe once you lift the tailgate.
-The 630-litre volume figure is a little misleading because you can slide the middle bench forward and get it up to 825, although if yours is a hybrid GLE then the capacity drops to 490 litres because there’s a battery pack under the floor.
+The GLE feels enormous to drive, and the large boot has the same vibe once you lift the tailgate.
+If you're looking for sheer storage space you won't go wrong looking at GLE leasing deals The 630-litre volume figure is a little misleading because you can slide the middle bench forward and get it up to 825, although if yours is a hybrid GLE then the capacity drops to 490 litres because there’s a battery pack under the floor.
 In that case, you can’t have the car’s seven-seat option, either.

 8. Mercedes-Benz E-Class Estate | 640 Litres